 - Share Secured Loan.
 If you’ve managed to set aside some savings, you may also be able to take a personal loan that’s secured by that cash.
 Because the debt is backed by money that’s readily available if you fail to pay, it may be easier to obtain this type of loan and the costs may be lower.

 Consolidating debt can help you avoid or minimize the effects of rising interest rates, but there are a few potential pitfalls.
 If you decide to go with a home equity line of credit or mortgage refinancing, make sure you can cover the payments – otherwise your house is on the line.
 Similarly, borrowing secured by your car or savings puts those assets at risk as well, if you don’t pay up.
 Keep in mind that government statistics show credit unions often offer lower interest rates on various types of loans than other financial institutions.
-And with market rates still near historic lows, now is a good time to consider ways to lock in low-cost financing and cut out high-priced debt.
+And with market rates still fairly low, now is a good time to consider ways to lock in low-cost financing and cut out high-priced debt.

 « Return to "Matadors Money Matters Blog"